Go to Archives > Create archive.

 Advanced archive properties

-Set disabled actions: To disable access to certain actions when this archive is open, click on this button.
-Then select the actions that you want to disable and click OK.
+Set disabled actions: Select this option to disable access to certain actions when this archive is open.
+Then select the actions that you want to disable and select OK.
 The actions will be grayed out and inaccessible, but not disappear completely from the Actions side panel.

-Set Autosearch: The Autosearch feature makes FotoStation perform an automatic search every time the archive is opened.
-All subsequent searches will be performed within the search result of the original autosearch.
+Set Autosearch: Select this option to make FotoStation perform an automatic search every time the archive is opened.
+All subsequent searches are performed within the search result of the original autosearch.
 Click on the button to create a search query.
 Refer to the Searching chapter to learn how to create advanced search queries.
-Keep in mind that performing an automatic search every time a large archive is opened can take some time.
+Performing an automatic search every time a large archive is opened can take some time.
 To utilize the full potential of this feature we recommend connecting FotoStation to an Index Manager search server, since Index Manager gives you added benefits such as synonym searching and word stemming.

-File filters: File filters are use to control which file types FotoStation should include or exclude in thumbnail view.
-The filter can be turned off completely, or you can choose between three predefined filters in the dropdown menu: The Default file filter excludes executables, windows thumbnail files, text files and temporary files.
-The Basic image filter includes JPEG, TIFF, EPS and PSD files while excluding all other file types.
-The Images and media files filter includes all the aforementioned image file types as well as GIF and bitmap formats, MP3 files, ASX, MOV video clips and Windows media audio and video formats.
+File filters: File filters are used to control which file types FotoStation should include or exclude in the thumbnail view.
+The filter can be turned off completely, or you can choose between three predefined filters in the dropdown menu: The Default file filter excludes executables, windows thumbnail files, text files, and temporary files.
+The Basic image filter includes JPEG, TIFF, EPS, and PSD files while excluding all other file types.
+The Images and media files filter includes all the aforementioned image file types as well as GIF and bitmap formats, MP3 files, ASX, MOV video clips, and Windows media audio and video formats.
 You may also modify the filters or create a custom filter from scratch by changing one of the unused filters.
 Please refer to the Configuring File Filters chapter to learn more.

 Select metadata editor: Use the dropdown list to choose the default metadata editor to use when you work with files in this archive.
 The chosen editor will be used for all functions involving use of the text editor in the archive.
 You can of course still change editors using the text editor menu, unless this functionality has been disabled by the system administrator.
 If you choose to <Use default> FotoStation will remember the last used editor for different functions.
 For example, the editor last used for adding metadata to several files may be different from the one used for captioning single files.